Junzhe-Chen/Two-wheels-breadboard-drone/README.md

 # Before you read
-**This document is still in the early development stage, we will keep updating and hopefully finish the first iteration of this project before next week**
+**This document is 80% complete, I will add more details when I got the time**

 **Junzhe Chen**